 Now that we’ve seen some landing pages out in the wild, let’s take a look at what makes these pages so effective.
 Landing page providers like Placester have each of these elements baked into their templates, how would you tweak them to resonate with your particular community?

-Here are six things your real estate landing pages can’t do without:
+Here are six things your real estate landing page can’t do without:

 1. A Strong Headline